 Jealousy is defined by the feeling of anger, resentment or insecurity towards someone who has what you don’t.
 A little amount of jealousy and healthy competition hurt no one.
 Although when you are consumed by it – it is a different story altogether.
 It’s an intense emotion and stems from helplessness and insecurity.
 ‘If we can’t beat them, bad mouth them’ becomes the agenda.
 They don’t leave any stone unturned in defaming or setting others up for failure.
 It might be instantly gratifying but in the long run, the fire within them – burns them.

-9. WORRY, FEAR AND ANXIETY.
+9. WORRY, FEAR, AND ANXIETY.

 They are constantly worrying about the future.
-They are often gripped with fear to make any big changes and are stuck in their comfort zone.
+They are often gripped by fear to make any big changes and are stuck in their comfort zone.
 Should a situation arise where they must step out of their comfort zone they are filled with anxiety.
 They are crippled by these emotions and their life decisions are governed by them.

 This is the easiest way to feel good about yourself – blame someone or your circumstances for your problems.
 When we are constantly blaming others, we refuse to acknowledge the part we play in the scheme of things.
 That is why we lose the ability to own up, introspect to mend our ways and get the same undesired result because our patterns are unchanged.

 The things we run away from – run after us.
 The moment we run away from our situations we lose all our power over it.
 Negativity is like a black hole – it sucks everything and everyone in it.
 We start seeking comfort in being sad and discontent and it becomes oddly satisfying.
 It is easier to accept that life will be a downhill ride than being brave to face the uncertainties of life.
-Self-pity makes us feel like life is not in our control and there is nothing we can do about our situation.
-Marinating in sadness, self-pity and negativity makes us feel there is a savior out there who is going to pull us out of this mess.
+Self-pity makes us feel like life is not under our control and there is nothing we can do about our situation.
+Marinating in sadness, self-pity, and negativity makes us feel there is a savior out there who is going to pull us out of this mess.
 Unfortunately, the harsh truth is – there is no one out there.

 Only you and you alone can wake up, get up and get a hold of your life.
 The only way out of it is through it.
 It’s ok to feel negative emotions at times, crib and complain- it is impossible not to but we have to shake it off.
 Dealing with it in a timely fashion, a little attitude adjustment and seeking help will make all the difference.